Drywall TV Mount Guide: Secure Your Screen Without

 Can You Mount a TV on Drywall Without Studs?
 The Real Talk on Weight Limits

-Here’s the million-dollar question: is a drywall TV mount without studs a safe option?
+Is a drywall TV mount without studs a safe option?
 The short answer is yes, if done correctly and with the right hardware.
 However, this comes with crucial caveats, especially regarding the weight of your television.
 Drywall mounting without studs generally works for moderate-weight TVs, usually ranging from 35 to 100 pounds, depending on the anchors used.

-One critical point that often gets overlooked is the type of mount.
+One critical point often overlooked is the type of mount.
 While fixed and tilt mounts are generally more forgiving, full-motion or articulating mounts that extend away from the wall apply significant leverage and stress on the mounting points.
 For this reason, full-motion mounts are generally not recommended for stud-free drywall installations unless they are specifically designed for it with extensive weight distribution, or if you’re using a robust reinforcement system.
 The added stress dramatically increases the risk of anchor failure and potential damage.

 Your Anchor Arsenal: Choosing the Right Drywall Fasteners